MahWilson/Frontend-101/SETUP_GUIDE.md

 After completing setup:

-1. ✅ Make sure you can see the Vite welcome page (local) or StackBlitz preview
+1. ✅ Make sure you can see the React welcome page (local) or StackBlitz preview
 2. ✅ Familiarize yourself with the file structure
 3. ✅ You're ready for the workshop! 🎉